 Michelle A. Lelièvre, Associate Professor of Anthropology and American Studies, PhD, Anthropology, University of Chicago (2012); MPhil, Archaeology, University of Cambridge (2000).
 She specializes in mobility; indigenous sovereignty; political subjectivity; socio-cultural theory; space, place and landscape; heritage and museum studies; history of anthropology and archaeology; decolonizing pedagogies and collaborative research methods; oral history; and Northeastern North America.
 She is an anthropologist studying the colonial and post-colonial experiences of indigenous peoples in northeastern North America, particularly the Mi'kmaq of Nova Scotia.
 I use an intra-disciplinary approach to examine how mobility has mediated socio-political relationships between indigenous and settler populations.
 Her first book, Unsettling Mobility: Mediating Mi'kmaw Sovereignty in Post-Contact Nova Scotia (2017), examines how mobility has complicated, disrupted, and—at times—supported a contradiction at the core of the settler colonial project; namely, that the attempts of settler institutions to assimilate indigenous peoples have served to mark these peoples as “Other” than the settler majority.

-Leisa Meyer is the William and Mary Community Studies Professor of History, American Studies, and Gender, Sexuality, and Women’s Studies and the Director of American Studies at the College of William and Mary.
+Leisa Meyer is the Director of American Studies and Professor of History at the College of William & Mary.
 Her research and teaching interests include gender and sexuality studies, LGBTQ history/studies, US women’s histories, American popular culture, and cultural history.
 She has been the sexuality studies and history editor for the journal Feminist Studies since 2004, is on the editorial board for the Journal of Women’s History, and was the associate editor for the Encyclopedia of Lesbian, Gay, Bisexual, and Transgender History and Culture.
 She is the author of Creating G.I.
 Jane: Sexuality and Power in the Women's Army Corps During World War II, the co-editor of The Legacies of Matthew Shepard: Twenty Years Later, and she is currently overseeing and participating in an oral and digital history project that she developed: Documenting the LGBTIQ Past in Virginia.

 Francesca Sawaya is a Professor of English and American Studies.
 She received a B.A. from the University of California, Irvine; an M.A. from the University of York; and an M.A. and Ph.D. from Cornell University .
 Her research focuses on the intersections of gender, race, and economics in US literature and culture of the nineteenth and early twentieth century.
 Her first book, Modern Women, Modern Work: Domesticity, Professionalism, and American Literature (University of Pennsylvania, 2004) focuses on the ways women writers and intellectuals combined domestic and professional discourses to create new kinds of work for themselves.
 Her second book The Difficult Art of Giving: Patronage, Philanthropy, and the American Literary Market (University of Pennsylvania, 2014) rethinks the standard economic histories of the modern literary marketplace to demonstrate the ongoing importance of patronage and the new significance of corporate-based philanthropy for cultural production at the turn of the twentieth century.
 She has received support for her research from the Bunting Fellowship Program of the Radcliffe Institute at Harvard University, the American Council of Learned Societies, the American Philosophical Society, and the National Endowment for the Humanities.